-• Risk from products being outdated, damaged, and superseded by other media and from customer behavior tending to spend more time on social networking.
-At present the book business has grown significantly.
+• Risk from products being outdated, damaged, and superseded by other media and from customer behavior tending to spend more time on social networking At present the book business has grown significantly.
 There are more newly released books, resulting in the competition for the limited selling space, causing a rising rate of returned books.
 It is more difficult to find a sale channel for returned books while damaged books also increase in number.
 The Company then set up an order guideline for customers and appropriate credits for purchasing orders.
 Special promotions and efforts are also put in place to release outdated or damaged products.
 Moreover, the computer technology has been developed very quickly.
 The sales duration of computer books in which the Company is one of the leaders, is shorter than before.
-Electronics media has begun to replace books in some categories and some applications.
-The Company has adjusted the production policy to publish books with long life cycle at a higher proportion.
+Electronics media has begun to replace books with long life cycle at a higher proportion.
 At the same time, the Company still publishes computers, tools and new equipment manuals but will select only top products in the market.
 In addition, the Company has set up special sales channels to sell slow-moving books as well as the Company websites, www.se-ed.com and m.se-ed.com available on smartphone or tablet, to respond to the changing consumption behaviors.